Responsible Whale Watching

 WHALE WATCHING GUIDELINES

-With great help from Megan Whittaker, head guide and marine biologist, we have set ourselves guidelines for responsible whale watching that our captains, engineers, guides and other crew members follow with great respect.
+We abide by a code of conduct for responsible whale watching, and with great support from our experienced team, we have set ourselves even stricter guidelines that our captains, engineers, guides and other crew members follow with great respect.
 We educate our guests about the guidelines whenever possible to give them a better understanding of our behaviour and approach at sea.